 Georgetown is a recognized leader in study abroad participation and programming.
 The following are academic policies and regulations related to global education at Georgetown.
 Please refer to the Global Education page of the bulletin for information about study abroad, including the Office of Global Education staff, financial notes, and program highlights.

-Students wishing to apply credit from a study abroad program to the Georgetown undergraduate degree should consult the Office of Global Education (OGE) to meet with a regional advisor and begin the application process.
+Students wishing to participate in a study abroad program as part of their Georgetown undergraduate degree program should consult the Office of Global Education (OGE) to meet with an advisor and begin the application process.

-General requirements for admission include: good academic and disciplinary standing, sufficient language preparation, approval of the Dean’s Office, and overall suitability for the program chosen.
-In the case of programs in which the language of instruction is not English, students must also demonstrate they have the required language level prior to the application deadline.
-This is normally achieved by taking a required language examination administered before the published OGE application deadline.
-Students are also responsible for following all of the policies, guidelines and protocols set forth in the Global Education Policy Manual, the Global Education Handbook, and all program acceptance forms.
+General requirements for admission include: good academic and disciplinary standing, approval of the Dean’s Office, and overall suitability for the program, including sufficient language preparation (if applicable).
+In the case of programs in which the language of instruction is not English, students must demonstrate they have the required language level prior to the application deadline.
+Students are responsible for following all of the policies, guidelines, and protocols set forth by the Office of Global Education.

 Applicants are expected to be in good standing at Georgetown University or their home university.
-To remain in good standing, a student must maintain a strong, consistent academic record, meet the academic standards set forth by the University and exhibit a history of good citizenship and student conduct.
-Students are not eligible to participate in an overseas studies program while on active academic or disciplinary probation.
+To remain in good standing, a student must maintain a strong, consistent academic record, meet the academic standards set forth by the University, and exhibit a history of good citizenship and student conduct.
+Students are not eligible to participate in an overseas studies program while on active academic, housing, or disciplinary probation.

 Students interested in applying to semester or full year programs that are not sponsored by Georgetown University must submit an Independent Petition application to the Office of Global Education by OGE's application deadline, and are also responsible for applying directly to the program sponsor.

-As part of the Office of Global Education’s application process, students must formulate a study proposal to be submitted for review.
-In most cases, faculty advisors provide the initial course approval.
-In Georgetown College, students must request approval of their major department.
-In all cases, students must seek final course approval from their curricular dean.
+As part of the office of Global Education's application process, students must formulate a study proposal to be signed by appropriate advisors before the application deadline.
+Depending upon a student's GU school and the term of study, the initial course approval may be completed by the student's major/minor department(s).
+In all cases, students must seek course approval from their curricular dean.

 If students need or want to change their course selection upon arrival, they must request approval for the change(s) from their curricular dean and the Office of Global Education.

 Students who are approved through OGE’s selection process, either for a Georgetown-sponsored program or for a program approved through the Independent Petition process, are eligible to receive credit for work completed abroad.
-Students should register for the overseas program or, in some cases, for the individual courses, as directed by OGE.
+Students will be registered for the appropriate overseas program and, in some cases, for the individual courses, as determined by OGE.

 Georgetown will award credit toward the undergraduate degree for all previously approved courses, provided students earn a grade equivalent to at least a C, and provided students present acceptable documentation from the host university or program sponsor.
 A maximum of 17 credits per semester (12 credits per summer session) may be applied to the Georgetown degree from overseas programs.